 A ductless heat pump (DHP) can heat and cool your home, keeping you comfortable all year.
+Until Sept.
+30, 2017, you could qualify for an $800 rebate toward the purchase and installation of a DHP.

 A Ductless Heat Pump Will: